Love Never Dies (musical): Score

 Instead of the operatic passages for fictional "operas", the "stage" music at Phantasma is based on the companion pieces to the Savoy Operas, which were often burlesques and were also sometimes performed at the Opéra Comique.
 Many of these kinds of burlesques were based on existing French operas.
 During the Victorian age, nearly every popular opera was turned into a burlesque.
-The W. S. Gilbert (of Gilbert and Sullivan) operatic burlesque "Robert the Devil" is a parody of Robert le diable, a romantic grand opera by Meyerbeer, which is mentioned in the prologue to Phantom of the Opera.